 A delicious accident, Icewine was first discovered in Germany in 1794, using frozen grapes after a harsh winter.
 The winemakers were amazed at the sweet product that was produced.
 Canadian wineries are expert at this difficult, but rewarding process and many have won international awards perfecting this sweet and luscious nectar.

 The two most famous Canadian areas for making prized Icewines are British Columbia’s Okanagan Valley and Ontario’s Niagara Peninsula, where the climate conditions are perfect for making the best Icewine.
 VQA Icewine is recognized in these regions.
-The hot summer temperatures ripen the grapes for part of the year and the extreme cold winters freeze them for the remaining time.
-This unique climate helps to create and maintain the high acidity of the grapes which is necessary for the proper production of Icewine.
+The hot summer temperatures ripen the grapes for part of the year and the extremely cold winters freeze them for the remaining time.
+This unique climate helps to create and maintain the high acidity of the grapes which is necessary for proper production.

 You may ask yourself why VQA Icewine is more expensive than other VQA wines.
 There are a few reasons for this.
 The production of Icewine requires ten times the amount of grapes used to make the equivalent in traditional wine.
 To put it another way, if one vine makes one bottle of traditional wine, it may only make one glass of Icewine.